rhysmoggs/ms4-morgan-and-co/README.md

 ### - Checkout page

-The Checkout page is the where users give their delivery information and payment details before confirming the purchase.
+The Checkout page is where users give their delivery information and payment details before confirming the purchase.
 The features include:
 - Page title at top of page.
-- Form for user details that includes Full Name and Email.
+- Form for user details that include Full Name and Email.
 - Form for delivery information that includes 'Phone Number', 'Street Address 1', 'Street Address 1', 'Town or City, County', 'State or Locality', 'Postal Code', 'Country'.
 - 'Country' dropdown input to choose country for delivery.
 - Save Delivery checkbox.
-Feature only avaiable to those signed in.
+Feature only available to those signed in.
 Feature to save current form details for future use.
 Links to Sign In or Sing Up if user not signed in.
 - Payment input for card payment and validation.
 Uses Stripe to check.
 Takes long card number, expiry date and CVC secure number.
 - Form with full validation.
 - Order Summary with details of products and cost.
-- Order Total - the total amount in GBP (£) of the items to purcahse.
+- Order Total - the total amount in GBP (£) of the items to purchase.
 - Delivery - the delivery cost in GBP (£).
 Charged at 10% of the order total at time of development.
 - Grand total - the grand total of bag total and the delivery in GBP (£).
 - 'Adust Bag' button, to return to Shopping Bag on click.
 - 'Complete Order' button.
 Users will click this button to confirm all and authorize the purchase.
 Take them to Checkout Success page if valid, otherwise returns here.
-- Text message underneath buttons to infom user of the charge to their card when processed.
+- Text message underneath buttons to inform user of the charge to their card when processed.

 <img src="docs/screenshots/checkout.png">

 ### - Checkout Success page
-The Checkout Success page is the where users get a confirmation of their order details after a successful purchase.
+The Checkout Success page is where users get a confirmation of their order details after a successful purchase.
 The features include:
 - 'Thank You' page title at top of page.
 - A message to say that all details are forwarded to the given email.
 - Order info including order number limited in size, for security purposes.
 Message informing customer that full number will be in their email.
-- Order Date, details of products bought, address, phone number, costing.
+- Order Date, details of products bought, address, phone number and costing.
 - 'Latest Deals' button when clicked will take user to the Special filtered products (currently New Arrivals and Clearance at time of development).

 <img src="docs/screenshots/checkout-success.png">